 Type 2 neurofibromatosis (Nf2)

 Bilateral neurofibromatosis, or Nf2, normally stems from a mutation, rather than a deletion, of the Nf2 gene.
-It is transmitted on chromosome 22.
+It is transmitted on a different chromosome to Nf1.

 Tumors form in the nervous system, generally within the skull.
 These are known as intracranial tumors.
 Intraspinal tumors may develop in the spinal canal.

-Acoustic neuromas are common, forming on the vestibulocochlear nerve, or the eighth cranial nerve.
+Acoustic neuromas are common in Nf2, forming on the vestibulocochlear nerve, or the eighth cranial nerve.

-The vestibulocochlear nerve is responsible for hearing, and it affects the sense of balance and body position, so a loss of hearing and balance may occur.
+The vestibulocochlear nerve is responsible for hearing and affects a person's sense of balance and body position, so a loss of hearing and balance may occur.

-Symptoms tend to arise during the late teens and early 20s.
+Symptoms tend to arise during the late teens and early twenties.
 Tumors may become cancerous.

-Schwannomatosis is a rare form of neurofibromatosis, genetically distinct from Nf1 and Nf2.
+Schwannomatosis is a rare form of neurofibromatosis that is genetically different from Nf1 and Nf2.
 It affects fewer than 1 in 40,000 people.

-Schwannomas, or tumors in the tissue around a nerve, can develop anywhere in the body, except for the vestibulocochlear nerve, the nerve that goes to the ear.
-It does not involve the neurofibromas characteristic of Nf1 and Nf2.
+Schwannomas, or tumors in the tissue around a nerve, can develop anywhere in the body, except for the vestibulocochlear nerve, which is the nerve that goes to the ear.
+It does not involve the neurofibromas that are common in Nf1 and Nf2.

 The tumors can cause severe pain, numbness, tingling, and weakness in the toes and fingers.